15m 6el Yagi

-The project of the ‘3 el 5 band quad’ was not a tremendeous sucess as I wanted it to be.
-I wasn’t too happy about the back lobes on certain bands and also the foward gain compared to the G5RV.
+The project of the ‘3 el 5 band quad’ was not a tremendous success as I wanted it to be.
+I wasn’t too happy about the back lobes on certain bands and also the forward gain compared to the G5RV.

 I used 3/4″ and 5/8″ in a tapered arrangement for the elements.
 They are light weight on the long boom but not strong though.
 Hopefully they will last for many years.
 The dimensions are as below